 Update your PowerShell scripts to use a supported authentication method, or start scheduling your migrations with the new authentication method that works best for you.

-Tip: To avoid re-entering your credentials every time a new connection is made in a PowerShell loop with Browser authentication or the upcoming Modern authentication with MFA enforced, you can connect only once and reuse that connection throughout your PowerShell script.
+Tip: To avoid re-entering your credentials every time a new connection is made in a PowerShell loop with Browser authentication or Modern authentication with MFA enforced, you can connect only once and reuse that connection throughout your PowerShell script.

 To learn how, see Avoid repeatedly entering your credentials with the browser connection method.